 There are a number of surface types that we would not be able to install the wetpour playground system onto.
 These include:

 - Non-Porous Concrete or Tarmac – Due to the specification of wetpour being permeable, a non porous concrete or tarmac surface would not be an acceptable foundation.
-This is because any rainwater which soaks into the rubber flooring would not be able to pass into the ground below.
-It would therefore sit within the layer of rubber and weaken it, as well as potentially causing flooding to the play area.
+This is because any rainwater not be able to pass into the ground below.
+It would therefore sit within the layer of rubber and weaken it.
+As well as this it could potentially cause flooding to the play area.

-- Grass – An existing grass area would not provide the right stability to be used as a base for wetpour.
-There is also the risk that grass and weeds could start to grow up through the playground surfacing if it is laid onto grass.
+- Grass – An existing grass area would not provide the right stability as a base for wetpour.
+There is also the risk that grass and weeds could start to grow up through the playground surfacing if we lay it onto grass.